decodingahmed/copilot-product-owner/GETTING_STARTED.md

 # Getting Started with AI Product Owner Tool

 Welcome!
-This tool transforms GitHub Copilot into your AI Product Owner assistant, helping you take ideas from concept to structured, documented product plans.
+This tool transforms GitHub Copilot into your AI Product Owner assistant by providing a **ProductOwner chat mode**, helping you take ideas from concept to structured, documented product plans.

+## Prerequisites

+- **VS Code** with **GitHub Copilot** extension installed and activated
+- Access to **GitHub Copilot Chat**
+- Copy the `ProductOwner.chatmode.md` file into your repository under `.github/chatmodes/` folder

 ## What This Tool Does